 Pursue select acquisitions Our senior management team has developed expertise in identifying acquisition opportunities and integrating acquired customers into our operations.
-We continue to focus on acquiring profitable companies within and outside our current footprint.
+We focus on acquiring profitable companies within and outside our current footprint.

-While we still actively pursue home heating oil only companies, we believe that modestly sized dual fuel (home heating oil and propane) companies could be a niche for us and can help us grow our propane business more rapidly.
+We actively pursue home heating oil only companies, propane companies, dual fuel (home heating oil and propane) companies and selectively target motor fuels acquisitions, especially where they are operating in the markets we currently serve.
 The focus for our acquisitions is both within our current footprint, where we can leverage our existing operating structure to reduce costs, as well as outside of such areas if the target company is of adequate size to sustain profitability as a stand-alone operation.
 We have used this strategy to expand into several states over the past five years.

 Deliver superior customer service We are dedicated to providing the best customer service in our industry to maximize customer satisfaction and retention.
-To engage our employees and enhance their ability to provide superior customer service and reduce gross customer losses, our employees are encouraged to go through customer service training, supplemented by ongoing monitoring and guidance from management.
+We have created a specific department dedicated to training employees to provide superior and consistent service and to reduce gross customer losses.
+This effort is also supported, reinforced and monitored by our local management teams.